• Access

 Step 1 – Add square and Resize it

-Click on Shapes located on the left panel and then add a square.
-The square that appears on the canvas area will be equilateral – all sides are the same length – However, we need each side to be different.
+Click on “Shapes” located on the left panel and add a square.
+The square that appears on the canvas area will be equilateral – all sides are the same length – however, we need each side to be different.

 Size Icon Cricut Design Space

-After unlocking proportions go ahead and size the card according to your preferences.
-Something to consider is that if you wanted to make a 5 x 7 in card.
-Then you would need a 10 x 7 rectangle because you will be folding it.
+After unlocking proportions, go ahead and size the card according to your preferences.
+Something to consider is that if you wanted to make a 5 x 7 in. card, you would need a 10 x 7 rectangle because you will be folding it.

-The size of this card after folding it would 5 x 3.5 in.
+After folding it, the size of this card would be 5 x 3.5 in.
 Therefore the square size would be 10 x 7 in.

 Note: The default color is grey.
-I changed the color by selecting the square and then changing the linetype color for white.
+I changed the color by selecting the square and then changing the “Operation” color to white.

 Alignment Drop Down Menu, cricut design space.

-Go ahead and resize the line so it will fit the square you created and the select both, the square and the line and align them by clicking on the alignment option located on the top panel.
+Go ahead and resize the line to fit the square you created and select both the square and the line, and align them by clicking on the “Align” tool located on the top menu.

 Step 3 – Attach – Most important Step!

-When you attach two elements.
-You are telling your Cricut that those designs go together.
-Colors in your project represent different materials and different mats that you will be using when you send your project to be cut.
+When you attach two elements, you tell your Cricut that those objects go together.
+Colors in your project represent different materials and mats that you will be using when you send your project to be cut.

-However, there are some elements like scoring lines and/or pens that need to be assigned to the area where you want to place them.
-Otherwise your Cricut Will Assign a different Mat for the score line.
+However, some elements like scoring lines or pens need to be assigned to the area where you want to place them.
+Otherwise, your Cricut will Assign a different mat for the score line.

-This is what will happen if you don’t attach the square and score line.
+This will happen if you don’t attach the square and score line.

 Results when you don’t attach

-To do that, you need to select both elements on the canvas area and then click on the Attach button located at the bottom of the right – layers – panel.
+To do that, you need to select both elements on the canvas area and then click on the “Attach” button located at the bottom of the layer’s panel.

-Now this is how it would look when you send your card to be cut.
-Everything is right where is supposed to be!
+This is how it would look when you send your card to be cut.
+Everything is right where it’s supposed to be!

 Screenshot Cutting a simple greeting card WITH ATTACH